 The Cox’s Bazar district on Bangladesh's southeast coast has hosted Rohingya refugees fleeing targeted violence in neighbouring Myanmar's Rakhine state since 1978.
 The latest campaign of violence, which began in late August 2017, has provoked an unprecedented exodus.

 Before August 2017, we had one project in Cox’s Bazar and one in Kamrangirchar, a slum area of the capital, Dhaka.
 After more than 700,000 Rohingya refugees fled violence in Myanmar from August 2017, we launched additional emergency projects.

 Médecins Sans Frontières (MSF) teams are responding to the coronavirus COVID-19 pandemic in Bangladesh.

-Our clinic in Cox's Bazar offers comprehensive basic and emergency healthcare to Rohingya refugees and the local community.
-We also run inpatient and laboratory services.
+In Cox’s Bazar, the largest refugee camp in the world, MSF manages 10 hospitals and general health centres.
+Our inpatient and outpatient services include emergency and intensive care, paediatrics, as well as obstetrics and sexual and reproductive healthcare.
+We also treat victims of sexual violence and patients with non-communicable diseases.
 Water and sanitation activities are an important part of our efforts to stop the spread of disease and include water trucking and the installation of pumps, wells and latrines.

 Since 25 August 2017, we've treated more than a hundred survivors of sexual violence at our sexual and reproductive health unit in Kutupalong, Cox's Bazar.
 We also give medical and psychological support to victims of sexual violence and intimate partner violence in Kamrangirchar, a slum area in Bangladesh's capital, Dhaka.